ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 ## OP Stack

-Proposal calldata on mainnet meant for an OP stack chain should be forwarded through a call to sendMessage on the chain's corresponding mainnet L1CrossDomainMessenger contract.
+Proposal calldata on mainnet meant for an OP stack chain should be forwarded through a call to sendMessage on the chain's corresponding mainnet `L1CrossDomainMessenger` contract.
-The call would have doubly-wrapped calldata for the CrossChainAccount `forward` function as well as the ultimate Uniswap contract function call that would effect the change.
+The call would have doubly-wrapped calldata for the `CrossChainAccount:forward` function as well as the ultimate Uniswap contract function call that would effect the change.
 An example for Optimism:

 ```
 // SPDX-License-Identifier: UNLICENSED